owenlow/crispy-parakeet/README.md

 $ cargo run
 ```

+The server will now be running at `http://localhost:7878/`, reading from `src/pages/index.hbs`.

 ### TODO

 * Add some sort of controller support.
 It was out of scope for the hackathon.